yalexand/ALYtools/README.md

 # Installation and Running

 Nothing specific is needed beyond "git clone" or equivalent option from GUI.
+Typical install  time on a “normal” desktop computer is 2 min.
 To use Icy visualization, one needs installing Icy with 2 plugins: "matlabcommuncator" and "matlabxserver".
 Icy should be installed somewhere on C:\ in a folder with open r/w access.
 When first running under Win10, ALYtools tries to find Icy directory; that can take couple of minutes.
 In general, it is better to run Icy first for all software mentioned below.

 # Demo